harring/FruitScan-AI/README.md

 `docker-compose up`

+For local deployment this includes one admin account and one user account.

+Admin account:

+`Username: admin`

+`Password: fruitscan123`

+User account:

+`Username: paty`

+`Password: Fruitscan123`

 ### Connecting to Kubernetes Cluster
 When deploying to Kubernetes make sure to run the branch cloud-deployment.
 To connect to the Kubernetes cluster: